fkmatsuda/img-z-jdk/README.md

-# img-z-jdk11
+# img-z-jdk
 Container image with OpenJDK 11 and some build tools.

 ## Name
-Z-JDK11
+Z-JDK

 ## Description
-A docker image of the official image node: 16.8.0-buster-slim with Zulu JDK 11.0.12 and Apache Maven 3.8.2
+A docker image of the official image node:bullseye-slim with Zulu JDK and Apache Maven

 ## Usage
 You can use this image to compile your Java/Maven projects and use tools and utilities available from npm packages like Snyk CLI